The theology company logo

 This equation governs the creation of the world.

-This book is devoted to explaining this one equation in excruciating detail, using Catholic Dogma as the false imitation of reality to be replaced by my superior product.
-Caveat lector.
+This book is devoted to explaining this one equation in excruciating detail, using Catholic Dogma as the false imitation of reality to be replaced by my superior product Caveat lector.
 Know that I am broke and trying to write a best seller by showing that ancient and revered institution is a rotting hulk of delusion that loads enormous pain onto the world.

 Let us draw a line from Homer to the Manhattan Project and pick out a gradient along that line.
 Homer laments that the will of the Gods is often that we kill one another.
-We are helpless before the gods, ad they are just as stupid as any fighting fucking bunch of wild humans.
+We are helpless before the gods, and they are just as stupid as any fighting fucking bunch of wild humans.
 No doubt stories like these are just the codified version of very ancient oral stories dating from the origin of thought and language.

 Then came the God of the Hebrews.
 There is only one of Him, so his act is much better coordinated.